-Analysis of the data demonstrates that the pay gap is largely due to the structure of our workforce, specifically the limited female representation (11%) in higher banded operational roles and in the higher paid specialist professionals within our businesses.
+Analysis of the data demonstrates that the pay gap is largely due to the structure of our workforce, specifically the increased proportion of women in middle and upper quartiles.
+Women tend to be concentrated in our technical and higher paid specialist professionals within our businesses.

-- The Mean Bonus Pay Gap which favours female employees is most likely to be due to the impact of individual bonus arrangements linked to grade, in view of the low number of female employees in the workforce as a whole. - The manufacturing sector predominately requires employees to work shifts, 63% of our employees work set shift patterns, 94% of these are male and whilst there is no occupational reason for male dominance in these traditional manufacturing roles, which offer little flexibility, it still continues to be a challenge to attract females. - Year on year changes will be more marked due to a reduction in the footprint of Arconic Corporation in the UK, following a global demerger which was executed in April 2020. - Our pay award philosophy by design is for all based on pay for performance and same opportunity for the same job responsibility. - We apply a structured approach to job sizing and attach pay ranges to our salaried roles within the business.
+- The Mean Bonus Pay Gap which favours female employees is most likely due to the impact of individual bonus arrangements linked to grade, especially as higher bonus % are available in the higher grades of the organization, where there are small numbers of women which is reflected in the differing mean and median results overall. - The manufacturing sector predominately requires employees to work shifts, 63% of our employees work set shift patterns, 94% of these are male and whilst there is no occupational reason for male dominance in these traditional manufacturing roles, which offer little flexibility, it still continues to be a challenge to attract females. - Year on year changes will be more marked due to a reduction in the footprint of Arconic Corporation in the UK, following a global demerger which was executed in April 2020. - Our pay award philosophy by design is for all based on pay for performance and same opportunity for the same job responsibility. - We apply a structured approach to job sizing and attach pay ranges to our salaried roles within the business.